 1. So no harm comes to them, reducing the Maine Coon cat lifespan.

 2. Because you (probably) agreed in writing with your breeder to do so.

 Indoor kitties love a sturdy, big cat tree!
-Cat trees and toys are all these big cats need for enough exercise.
+Trees, sturdy scratching posts and toys are all these big kitties need for enough exercise.